nellytchiengue/sales_performance_dashboard/README.md

     Steps:
     1_ Get data from a Kaggle CSV file
     2_ Transform data
-    3_ Create a dashboard with data and an Excel template 4_ Share the report by Outlook mail
+    3_ Create an interactive dashboard with data and an Excel template 4_ Share the report by Outlook mail
     Bonus: using .bat file to automate de production of the report

 The project should be run on Windows OS.